will-wenbo-work/WenboGo/README.md

 or you can open this project in vs code and hit f5 and start local debug
 # Open APIs
 1  POST: http://localhost:8080/event
-this api take yaml payload, here's an example payload:
+this api take yaml payload and save it, here's an example payload:
 ```yaml
 title: Valid App 1
 version: 0.0.1